iguglielmini/eNodo/README.md

 ### For Both Platforms

-The simplest way is by just running `npm start`.
+The simplest way is by just running `npm run start`.
 So, you can select the platform to build and the respective parameters.

 If you want to go for a more detailed process, you can also: